How To Euthanize A Betta Fish (Humanely & Painlessly)

 How To Humanely Euthanize A Betta Fish

-In this section, I will explain how to euthanize a betta fish as quickly and humanely as possible.
-I will concentrate on my preferred method of clove oil because it is readily available and commonly used.
+In this section, I explain how to euthanize a betta fish as quickly and humanely as possible.
+I concentrate on my preferred method of clove oil because it is readily available and commonly used.

 The clove oil method is perfect for euthanizing fish.
-Clove oil is a natural anesthetic that, when mixed into a small amount of water with your betta fish, causes drowsiness, and numbs any pain, which makes it much more humane.
+Clove oil is a natural anesthetic that, when mixed into a small amount of water with your betta fish, causes drowsiness and numbs any pain, which makes it much more humane.

-I will also discuss some of the other methods of euthanizing betta fish at home, although some are considered quite inhumane.
+As well as clove oil, the following sections discuss some of the other methods of euthanizing betta fish at home, although some are considered quite inhumane.